cashapp/molecule/README.md

 ### Frame Clock

-The entrypoint to the library is [the `launchMolecule` function](https://cashapp.github.io/molecule/docs/latest/molecule-runtime/molecule-runtime/app.cash.molecule/launch-molecule.html) which is an extension on `CoroutineScope`.
+Molecule requires a `MonotonicFrameClock` key in your `CoroutineScope`.
+This applies to [the `launchMolecule` extension's](https://cashapp.github.io/molecule/docs/latest/molecule-runtime/molecule-runtime/app.cash.molecule/launch-molecule.html) receiver and the scope in which you collect [the `moleculeFlow` function]()-returned flow.
-That scope must contain a `MonotonicFrameClock` key which is used to determine when recomposition occurs and a new value is produced.
+The clock is used to determine when recomposition occurs and a new value is produced.

 On Android, [`AndroidUiDispatcher.Main`](https://cashapp.github.io/molecule/docs/latest/molecule-runtime/molecule-runtime/app.cash.molecule/-android-ui-dispatcher/-companion/-main.html) can be used for running your composables on the main thread with recomposition synchronized to the frame rate.
 For any other rate or to recompose on a background thread, create a [`BroadcastFrameClock`](https://developer.android.com/reference/kotlin/androidx/compose/runtime/BroadcastFrameClock) and a timer to invoke its `sendFrame` function at your desired rate.

 ### Testing

-While the created `StateFlow` can be tested normally, the use of the frame clock to control recomposition makes it harder than it should be.
+While the created `StateFlow`s and `Flow`s can be tested normally, the use of the frame clock to control recomposition makes it harder than it should be.
 The 'molecule-testing' dependency provides a `testMolecule` function which simplifies your test code by managing the threading, coroutine scope, and frame clock for you.

 ```kotlin